aniruthn/mdspotify/README.md

 ```

 Ideally, this project would contain one set of shared packages.
 However, since `yarn create expo-app` was used to setup the mobile frontend, it's far easier to just create separate folders.

+Both the frontend and backend have live reloading and TypeScript support; the frontend uses Expo and the backend uses nodemon and ts-node.

+## Workflows

+Check out some [sample workflows](./systems-design-queries.md) to see how the backend architecture was designed.